20 Times. Avid United fan through the hard times and the good. Still believes Wes Brown is the real hero of Old Trafford.

-Two successful loan spells with Fiorentina and Roma eventually led to the club selling Salah to the Romans for twelve and a half million in 2016, turning a small profit on the Egyptian.
+Two successful loan spells with Fiorentina and Roma eventually led to the club selling Salah to the Romans for twelve and a half million in 2016, turning a small profit on the Egyptians.
 Twenty goals in just over forty appearances in the 2016/17 season led to Jurgen Klopp and Liverpool paying thirty million pounds for the Egyptian's services.

 Kevin De Bruyne—Manchester City

 Since then, De Bruyne has established himself as one of the most acclaimed and accomplished players anywhere in the world.
-His creativity, vision and eye for goal have consistently landed him on the shortlist for the Ballon D'or, and his trophy cabinet at Manchester City now consists of three League Cups, one FA Cup and two record-breaking Premier League titles.
+His creativity, vision, and eye for goal have consistently landed him on the shortlist for the Ballon D'or, and his trophy cabinet at Manchester City now consists of three League Cups, one FA Cup, and two record-breaking Premier League titles.

-His creativity and ingenuity in the middle of the park is something Chelsea are badly missing at the moment.
+His creativity and ingenuity in the middle of the park is something Chelsea is badly missing at the moment.
 It doesn't need to be said that Kevin De Bruyne would walk straight into this current Chelsea team.

 A Creative Spark

-Chelsea might have bagged a cool sixty million pounds from the sale of Oscar to Shanghai in January 2017, but they also lost one of the most established and creative assets in their entire side.
+Chelsea might have bagged a cool sixty million pounds from the sale of Oscar to Shanghai in January 2017, but they also lost one of the most established and creative assets on their entire side.
 Signed from Brazilian club Internacional in the same window as the likes of Eden Hazard in 2012, Oscar was part of a promising crop of youngsters coming into Stamford Bridge.

-A favourite under Jose Mourinho as he ousted competition from the likes of Juan Mata, Oscar became known for his skill on the ball, his technical ability and his overall eye for goal, making over two hundred appearances for the club during his time in London.
+A favourite under Jose Mourinho as he ousted competition from the likes of Juan Mata, Oscar became known for his skill on the ball, his technical ability, and his overall eye for goal, making over two hundred appearances for the club during his time in London.

-Oscar won a Premier League, a League Cup and a Europa League during his time with the Blues, but think about how much more he could have achieved had he not moved to China.
+Oscar won a Premier League, a League Cup, and a Europa League during his time with the Blues, but think about how much more he could have achieved had he not moved to China.

 Diego Costa—Atletico Madrid

 Diego Costa is a footballer that never fails to make the headlines.
 His fierce, combative attitude makes him a frighteningly clinical player on his day, whilst simultaneously being his biggest weakness as he flies off the handle.
 Whilst Costa is faster than some give him credit for, his real asset lies in his strength.
 Whether it be outmuscling defenders and running onto a loose ball, or towering up and showing his skill in the air, Costa has been one of the continent's best strikers for years now.

-Costa was signed by Chelsea from Atletico Madrid in the summer of 2014, and set off like a firework.
+Costa was signed by Chelsea from Atletico Madrid in the summer of 2014, and he set off like a firework.
 His fierce determination would come to represent the spirit of Mourinho and his Chelsea side, with Costa netting twenty goals across the league campaign as Stamford Bridge welcomed home one of its most convincing title wins.

 Costa would once again be the league's top scorer under Antonio Conte in 2016/17, firing Chelsea to another league title under the Italian.
 This made the decision to suddenly dump the striker out of the team the following season all the more baffling.

-In total during his time at Chelsea, Costa would pick up two league titles, a league cup and reach an FA Cup final, scoring in that game as Chelsea lost 2-1 to Arsenal.
+In total during his time at Chelsea, Costa would pick up two league titles, a league cup, and reach an FA Cup final, scoring in that game as Chelsea lost 2-1 to Arsenal.
 His controversies are obvious, but only as obvious as his goalscoring record that marked Chelsea out as title contenders, rather than competitors for the top four as they are now.